minzzelo/cs2101ug/docs/UserGuide.md

 ### Unfavourite a flashcard  : `unfav`

 Oh no!
 Accidentally favourited the wrong flashcard?
 Or did you have a change in heart and decided one of the flashcards is no longer your favourite?
-Simply unfavourite the flashcard using our Unfav command!
+Simply unfavourite the flashcard using our unfav command!

 Format: `unfav INDEX`